magenta-aps/vagrant-ansible-example/README.md

 1. Download the msi file from [here](https://releases.hashicorp.com/vagrant/2.0.0/vagrant_2.0.0_x86_64.msi)
 2. Install it using the default Windows method of clicking 'Next' and accepting everything blindly.
+3. Reboot

-As Vagrant apperently depends on Cygwin, we also need to;
+As Vagrant cannot run under the Windows Terminal, we need Cygwin;

-3. Download the exe file for Cygwin from [here](https://cygwin.com/setup-x86_64.exe)
+4. Download the exe file for Cygwin from [here](https://cygwin.com/setup-x86_64.exe)
-4. Install it using the default Windows method of clicking 'Next' and accepting everything blindly.
+5. Install it using the default Windows method of clicking 'Next' and accepting everything blindly.
+6. Reboot?

 To install Ansible;